Loading...

 • All proposed and existing infrastructure, including fencing and lengths (e.g., perimeter fencing, temporary and interior cross-fencing, alleyways, etc.), water (e.g., source, pumps, piping, troughs, stock tanks, etc.)

-• For an example of a site sketch, click here.
-A site sketch is not required for applications which are only for a rotational grazing management plan.
 Hand drawn sketches will not be accepted.
 If you need help accessing a satellite image of your project location, please contact your local OSCIA Field Staff for free assistance.
-Click click here for contact information.
+Click here for contact information.

 • A rotational grazing management plan if your application includes the establishment of any perimeter and/or exclusion fencing.
 The written rotational grazing management plan must meet minimum requirements outlined here.